femtolytics/flutter-femtolytics/README.md

 A Flutter client for [femtolytics](https://femtolytics.com).

 ## Background
-Femtolytics is a small open-source mobile application analytics solution.
+Femtolytics is a lightweight open-source mobile application analytics solution.

 You can either use the hosted solution at [femtolytics](https://femtolytics.com) or host your own instance of femtolytics by using [django-femtolytics](https://github.com/femtolytics/django-femtolytics)